 A: Yes.
 Final projects may be subject to disqualification if NALIP reasonably believes there is third party content – not owned by the content creator – that may be the subject of copyright protection or for any other reason at Sponsor’s reasonable discretion.
 Content that may not be used without prior permission includes, but is not limited to photographic images downloaded from public sources; drawing or images; music of any kind that is not in the public domain (i.e., any music produced after 1926); and voice-over material.
 Contestant is solely responsible for securing permission to use any copyrighted material and may be required, upon request, to submit proof of ownership or license to NALIP.
-NALIP reserves the right to suspend or disqualify at any point of the incubation process.
+NALIP reserves the right to suspend or disqualify a candidate at any point of the incubation process.

 Any more questions can be directed to [email protected]